letsgetrusty/bootcamp/4. Projects/2. API/Problem/README.md

 Database, storage and persistence are often used interchangeably.
 They represent the component we use to store and access information for the application.

-__CRUD__
+__CRUD & DAO__

 CRUD stands for actions of creation, read, update & deletion.

-## Stages
-The project is split into multiple stages, each containing steps.
-Each step has a partially built Rust program with TODO items for you to finish.
-The TODO items are either `TODO` comments or `todo!()` macros.
-Most steps will include failing tests which you need to make pass by completing the TODO items.

-Each stage will have it's own README file with more details.

-To complete the project go through each stage and step in order.

-If you get stuck look at the next step for the solution to the current step.

-You can find the final project in the `Solution` folder, one directory up.
+DAO stands for data access object and is an interface in the application to perform these actions against the database.

 ## Recommendations
 Here's a list of recommended action items to do during and after the development, to help you more effectively build the project and learn from the project.